-What Do Anal Orgasms Feel Like—and How Can I Have One?
+What Do Anal Orgasms Feel Like—and Can Women Have One?

 Whether it's the fear of "needing to go" or just the long-standing taboo around the act, the thought of pleasurable anal sex can seem like an impossible feat for some women.
 But if you can work through those inhibitions, exploring anal play can lead to some kick-ass orgasms.